FasterSpeeding/Alluka/README.md

 A type based dependency injection framework for Python 3.9+.

+# Usage

+For how to get started with this library, see the [documentation](https://alluka.cursed.solutions/usage).

 # Installation

 You can install Alluka from PyPI using the following command in any Python 3.9 or above environment.